-I often vary the flour types for example, I might reduce the white flour to 250g and add a 100g of multi-grain strong flour and 150g of strong wholemeal flour to make the total flour content 500g.
+You can change the flour mix to make a slightly different loaf.
+I often vary the flour types.
+For example, if you prefer a white loaf then use only 500g of strong white flour only.
+Or reduce the white flour to 250g and add a 100g of multi-grain strong flour and 150g of strong wholemeal flour to make the total flour content 500g.
 Remember the more wholemeal flour you use you will have to add a little more water to the mix because wholemeal flour absorbs more water than white flour.

 Made this from scratch by hand, takes a little longer than some other hand recipes but absolutely worth it.
 Instead of olive oil I tried sunflower oil infused with lemon grass, kaffir lime leaves and chilli - lovely savoury bread but not recommended for breakfast with marmalade. - 12 Jan 2017